Code Signing Vs. SSL Certificate: Differences Explained

 Organization Validated (OV) SSL certificates are on the expensive side and cost more than DV certificates.
 They can range somewhere between a few tens of dollars to a few hundred dollars per year.

-Extended Validation (EV) SSL Extended Validation (EV) SSL certificates are generally the most expensive and might go up to several thousand dollars per year.
+Extended Validation (EV) SSL Extended Validation (EV) SSL Certificates are generally the most expensive and might go up to several thousand dollars per year.

 The cost of certificates is actually dependent on the CA and the length of the validity period.